-SEBoK Authors.
 Author name(s).
 "Article Title." in SEBoK Editorial Board.
-2019.
+2020.
 The Guide to the Systems Engineering Body of Knowledge (SEBoK), v.
-2.1 R.J.
+2.2 R.J.
 Cloutier (Editor in Chief).
 Hoboken, NJ: The Trustees of the Stevens Institute of Technology.
 Accessed [DATE]. www.sebokwiki.org.
 BKCASE is managed and maintained by the Stevens Institute of Technology Systems Engineering Research Center, the International Council on Systems Engineering, and the Institute of Electrical and Electronics Engineers Computer Society.

-Note that each page will include the by line (author names) for the article.
+Note that each many pages include the by line (author names) for the article.
 If no byline is listed, please use "SEBoK Authors".